eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-7-6.md

 - Used 3rd party libraries
 - When applicable — a cryptography notice

-As all of this information is already present in your repository, you can add the links.
+The information can be provided in a static way or you can link directly to the source repository as they already contain your legal information.

 :::info